toypiano/burger-run-5/README.md

   - [gist](https://gist.github.com/toypiano/6ac3f3f230cf0a87e179401652d578e1)
 - `useImmer`
 - auto-focus the first input control on page load with `autoFocus` prop
+- In ContactData, get email value from auth data.
+  - Store res.data.email into auth state
+  - mapState email from CheckoutContainer
+  - Pass email from Checkout -> ContactData
+  - In ContactData useEffect, update orderForm's email state (value, touched, valid).
+If you update only value, form will not validate after filling out all the other inputs.
+  - Pass value all the way down to the native input element.

 ```jsx
 const inputControls = Object.entries(controls).map(([k, v], i) => (